 The COP26 Homestay Network is an environmentally-friendly and affordable accommodation project for the UN Climate Conference in November 2021.
 It matches hosts across the central belt of Scotland with guests coming to COP26 from all over the world.

-A little like Couchsurfing, but specifically for COP26, those in and around Glasgow can list their sofa or spare room, and then be matched with a guest who needs a place to stay in November.
-It’s an affordable, sustainable and inspiring way to house thousands of activists while connecting them to communities here in Scotland.
+Those in and around Glasgow can list their sofa or spare room, and then be matched with a guest who needs a place to stay in November.

 Because our platform has just launched, we’re also collecting feedback on how to make it even better.
-If you’d like to give us your feedback while signing up, please fill out this survey.
+If you’d like to give us your feedback while signing up to host, please fill out this survey.
 Thanks!

 Do you own or run a venue in Glasgow?
 Do you want to be part of the biggest festival for climate justice in Scotland’s history?

 We want to hear from venues of any shape and size – from community cafes, places of worship, church halls, civic and community centres, art studios, exhibition spaces, corporate venues and music halls – who can help us with our vision.

 If you’d like to help us, please fill out this short form giving a few details about what you can offer, and we’ll get back to you as soon as we can.

 We will need a number of enthusiastic volunteers to make our November plans possible, from running Convergence Spaces across Glasgow, to stewarding at our mass mobilisations, to helping run our hybrid online and in person Global Gathering for Climate Justice.